DemonicTricycle/DemonicTricycle-ELECH309/docs/project.md

 Final tests were conclusive.
 The robot worked as it should: easy, reproduceable and accurate.
 Some real-world test videos can be seen [here](/testing#real-world-tests).

 # Conclusion
 In the end, we have a fully functionning robot can that be controlled over sound from a user's device.
-This robot should be accurate and precise wihtin our defined margins, and be easily reproduced by others (with the same hardware).
+This robot should be accurate and precise within our defined margins, and be easily reproduced by others (with similar hardware).

 ----